 3. The (V-)PCF removes the policy context for the UE and replies to the AMF with an Acknowledgement including success or failure.

 4. The AMF removes the AM Policy Association for this UE, including the Access and Mobility Control Policy related to the UE.
 The AMF deletes the subscription to AMF detected events requested for that Policy Association.

+5. The (V-)PCF may deregister from the BSF as the PCF that handles the AM Policy Association for this UE.
+This is performed by using the Nbsf_Management_Deregister operation, providing the UE SUPI/GPSI and an indication that the deregistration is about access and mobility management.

+6. The BSF responds to the (V-)PCF about the success (or not) of its deregistration request.

+7. If an AF has previously subscribed to events related with the change of PCF that handles the AM Policy Association of this UE, the (V-)PCF sends a respective notification to the AF using Npcf_AMPolicyAuthorization_Notify.

 * * * * Fifth change * * * *